aws-samples/aws-security-hub-workshop/docs/03-remediation-and-response.md

 18. Click the title for "CIS 2.8 Ensure rotation for customer created CMKs is enabled"

-!!! info "Observe that two checks have a status of Failed"

 ![remediation](./images/03-remediation-cis28-check.png)

-19. Click the **check box** to select the finding where the target Resource Type is **AwsKmsKey**.
+19. Click the **check box** to select the finding.

 20. Click the **Actions** drop down on the right side and select **CIS 2.8 RR**.

-!!! info "Notice the list of available actions you have for CIS created from the template deployment."
+!!! info "This triggers the remediation Lambda function associated with resolving CIS 2.8.
+Notice the list of available actions you have for CIS created from the template deployment."

 ![remediation](./images/03-remediation-cis28-action.png)

 !!! info "Choosing this action sends a copy of the finding(s) to EventBridge.
 The findings then trigger a matching rule in EventBridge which then initiates a Lambda.
 The Lambda function enables key rotation on the KMS keys that are covered by the key(s) that were selected when the Security Hub custom action was chosen."

-!!! info "After the green bar has confirmed the execution of the custom check, we need to manually initiate a re-evaluation in config in order to resolve the finding in Security Hub."
+!!! info "After the green bar has confirmed the execution of the custom check, we need to manually initiate a re-evaluation in Config in order to resolve the finding in Security Hub."

-21. Click the title on the same finding to expand the details on the right.
+21. Click the three vertical dots to expand associated links to Config.

-22. Click the button for **Rule(s)**.
+22. Click the button for **Config Rule**.

-23. Select "securityhub-cmk-backing-key-rotation-enabled-#####" to view the Config rule implemented via Security Hub.

 ![remediation](./images/03-remediation-cis28-rule.png)

-24. Click **Re-evaluate** at the top of the page.
+23. Click **Re-evaluate** at the top of the page.

-25. Click the browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
+24. Click the browser tab to return to the filtered findings for CIS 2.8 and refresh your browser.
 The findings should now have a status of PASSED.

 ![remediation](./images/03-remediation-cis28-passed.png)